Updated: December 8, 2020 by Oliver Sild

 $1,077 = Average amount of money demanded per person in 2016

-Deface web hackers, vandals, script kiddies, kids – who test their skills and love to show it off on hacking forums and compete with the fanciest defacement.
+There is also a different type of hackers, who are doing the ill-intentioned actions for fun.
+These hackers attacking websites are the deface web hackers, vandals, and script kiddies.
+They are oftentimes kids who test their skills and love to show it off on hacking forums to compete with the fanciest defacement.

-Luckily, these kind of attacks are usually the easiest to detect and fix.
+Luckily, these kinds of attacks are usually the easiest to detect and fix.
 You can find defaced websites from mirror sites, where defacers actively post their new victims.

-Website vandalism/hacking is mostly automated!
+Website vandalism/hacking is mostly automated.
 This is a critical element as there’s a common misconception on how attacks are being executed.

 1 – Web hacker with evil intentions begins with making a list of targets by country and special fingerprinting (Google Dorking).
-He can use (automated tools available) Google to find every website in the Czech Republic with the default WordPress page “Hello World” like this: site:.cz inurl:/hello-world/
+He can use (automated tools available) Google to find for example every website in the Czech Republic with the default WordPress page “Hello World” like this: site:.cz inurl:/hello-world/

 2 – Now, with the list of over 5000 WordPress sites, there are many possibilities.
 He could start fingerprinting (automated) specific vulnerable (outdated) software and try to brute-force the admin account with different combinations (also automated).

 3 – As the last step, it’s all about infecting and using the site as the attacker wishes (khm.. also automated).

-And yes, you should worry about it!
+And yes, you should worry about it.
 Keep in mind that similarly to the abandoned buildings that get freaky graffiti and tags on the dark corners — it’s just a matter of time when your website gets defaced and infected with malware if you don’t have basic maintenance, security measures and proper monitoring in place.